aametwally/FP_MetaGenomics/README.md

 ### Prerequisites
 * Active user account on UIC Extreme
-* Installed and configured Linux on VirtualBox according to WEVOTE Installation tutorial
+* Having an access to "Terminal" through Linux, MAC, or installed application on Windows
-* Basic knowledge of Linux navigation from WEVOTE tutorial
+* Basic knowledge of Terminal commandline

 ## Installing, Testing, and Running